jonslack22/Portfolio2--JavaScript-Quiz/README.md

 ## JavaScript Testing

-The quiz relies on button clicks to cause the quiz to progress, and I ensured a debugger function was a part of the JavaScript code as a prompt for me to investigate at what stage issues might have occured after an answer was clicked No issues were directly flagged as a result of a button press not working; instead, I found there were problems with the logic of the quiz itself.
+The quiz relies on button clicks to cause the quiz to progress, and I ensured a debugger function was a part of the JavaScript code as a prompt for me to investigate at what stage issues might have occured after an answer was clicked.
+No issues were directly flagged as a result of a button press not working; instead, I found there were problems with the logic of the JavaScript code itself.

 I called upon Code Institute's Tutor Assistance service to reslove an issue I had with the quiz functioning correctly - see issues/bugs below.
 This method was sucessful in resolving the issue.
 Prior to this, I asked a friend and software tester to troubleshoot this issue, unsuccessfully.
 A post asking for assistance on Stack Overflow was also unsuccessful.

+After the issue was resolved, tbe quiz functioned as intended when using debug mode and as part of normal site testing using a preview broswer window.

 ### Issues/Bugs

 - A major issue in establishing the correct functioning of the quiz was ensuring the successful generation of a random question through carefully defining JavaScript functions in my code; often, the quiz would repeat the same question infinitely and not generate a new question but a correct answer would cause an uptick in the score to occur.
 The central issue had to be resolved through Tutor Assistance, who successfully identified several instances of incorrectly defined function parameters.
 Where '()' parentheses are required for defining functions properly, other functions would need to be referred to inside the parentheses to generate the desired effect.
 As some of my functions were missing these references, the quiz would not work as intended.

 - When testing the site using Firefox Developer Tools, the homepage flags up an Uncaught TypeError: "document.getElementById(...) is null", referring to lines 18 and 19 of the JavaScript code.
 This error is not detrimental to the functionality of the site.

-- I added a PDF file for the wireframe and responsiveness image to the online respository before adding it to the local one.
+- I added a PDF file for the wireframe and a responsiveness image to the online respository before adding it to the local one.
 This created issues with pushing changes from the local repository, and attempts to pull from the main branch to the local one did not work.
 I decided to remove the files from the main branch and add them to the local repository to resolve this issue.
 The files were successfully pushed as art of the next commit.

 ## Deployment